h-pawar/chimp_anc_ce_adaptation/README.md

 #-------------------------------------------------------------------------------------------------------------------

 Note the set_perm method developed by JMS to extend the functionality of gowinda is available at https://github.com/joshuamschmidt/set_perm

-Also see this directory for data of figures in S2_appendix.docx
+Also see this directory for data of figures in S2_appendix.docx, as well as the path: chimp_anc_ce_adaptation/data/set_perm/